-The department's Recreation Bureau, through partnerships with federal land managers and Idaho counties, helps to fund and maintain Idaho's motorized and non-motorized trails.
-IDPR trail crews annually perform more than 2,000 miles of trail work, primarily on U.S. Forest Service and federal Bureau of Land Management lands, to help keep motorized trails accessible and open.
-In the winter, IDPR administers a Park 'N' Ski program, with revenues from the sale of permits going toward trail improvements, parking lot plowing, and grooming trails for cross-country skiing and snowshoe use.
+The Recreation Bureau, through partnerships with federal land managers and Idaho counties, helps to fund and maintain Idaho's motorized and non-motorized trails.
+IDPR trail crews perform trail work primarily on Forest Service and Bureau of Land Management lands to help keep motorized trails accessible and open.
+In the winter, IDPR administers a Park'n'Ski program, with revenues from the sale of permits going towards trail improvements, parking lot plowing, and grooming trails for cross-country skiing and snowshoe use.
 The Recreation Bureau also provides safety and education programs for snowmobilers, boaters and off-highway vehicle operators.